lizzybrooks/python-possible/3-hello-Python.md

 Try evaluating a few of your own expressions.

-## Coding in Python is just like coding in JavaScript or any other language.
-You've got...
+## Python is sort of like a monster calculator.
+It's great at working with data.
+So, that's where we'll start.

 ### Variables